Shirley Matsko, Hermitage, PA

 She was a loving mother, grandmother, sister, aunt and friend.
 She was described repeatedly as “one of a kind” and during her stay at Jameson Care Center, made friends with many due to her kind and generous heart.

-Shirley leaves her daughters, Stacy (Damian) DiCola, Sarah George (Thomas Mathis) and her only grandson, Camden George DiCola, who will miss her more than she will ever know.
-Shirley also leaves two brothers, Stanley (Cheryl) Gray, Robert (Joyce) Gray and several nieces and nephews.
+Shirley leaves her daughters, Stacy (Damian) DiCola and Sarah George (Thomas Mathis) and her only grandson, Camden George DiCola, who will miss her more than she will ever know.
+Shirley also leaves two brothers, Stanley (Cheryl) Gray and Robert (Joyce) Gray and several nieces and nephews.

 Services will be held privately.